davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 in your `flake.nix` will be installed, and if you ever remove a package from the lists here it will be uninstalled the next time you reload with `darwin-rebuild switch`.

+## Nixpkgs vs Homebrew
+While `nix-darwin` makes it easy to install packages with Homebrew, I'd recommend trying to find the corresponding derivations within Nixpkgs when possible rather than relying solely on Homebrew formulae.
+As the series goes on we'll see how native Nix derivations are easier work with in Nix.

 ## Additional configuration

 You've probably gotten tired of entering your password everytime you reload your config.
 Luckily,